Lake Norman High School: Arts

-Lake Norman High School has multiple art shows a year, chorus concerts, and drama plays.
+Lake Norman High School has multiple art shows a year, chorus concerts, band proformances, and drama plays.
 All the different arts at the school have competitions where their art can be auditioned and moved on or perform in certain groups such as District Competitions and All State.
 The school supports the multi-discipline Spring Musical.
 LNHS has a competitive show choir, "Showformance".